splunk/splunk-sdk-javascript/examples/node/README.md

 ## Node.js Examples

-This directory contains several examples of the Splunk JavaScript SDK running on Node.js.
+This directory contains several examples of the Splunk SDK for JavaScript running on Node.js.
 The examples vary in complexity and utility, but they aim to illustrate specific portions of the SDK.